superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 export TEST_RESOLVER_ADDRESS=0x43098b8d85Fe90eCE6B055e135759B558d2c0224
 ```

-Run the export command to save TEST_RESOLVER_ADDRESS to your local environment.
+Run the export command to save `TEST_RESOLVER_ADDRESS` to your local environment.
-This allows tests/scripts running later in the same environment to find and use the contracts you deployed.
+This allows tests/scripts running later in the same environment to find and use the contracts just deployed.

 ## Contributing

-If you want to not just interface with Superfluid protocol contracts, but contribute, this is what you need:
+If you want contribute to Superfluid protocol contracts instead of just interfacing with them, the setup is a bit different.

 ### Setup Development Environment